alexklab/android-auth-pack/facebook/README.md

 ```

 On the [Facebook developer dashboard](https://developers.facebook.com) site,
-enable Android platform and get the App IDs for your app
+enable Android platform and get the App IDs for your app.

-Define the resource string `facebook_application_id` to match the application ID:
+Define the string resources to match the application ID:

 ```xml
 <resources>